fjod/Reinforced-wiki/Entities.md

 # Restrict write access

-Try to ensure the situation when only particular services and assemblies have write access to the entity.
-E.g. you can move your entities into separate assembly and close setters and constructor witn `internal` modifier. `internal` modifier is not a problem for majority of ORMs, so by restricting entity of unwanted modifications and opening it for reading you significantly reduce number of suspicios things happening in your system.
+Try to achieve the state when only *particular services in partucilar assemblies* have write access to the entity.

+E.g. you can move your entities related to some business functionality into separate assembly and then close setters and constructor witn `internal` modifier. `internal` modifier is not a problem for majority of ORMs, so by restricting entity of unwanted modifications and opening it for reading you significantly reduce number of suspicios things happening in your system.

 ```csharp
 public class GoodEntity